dart-lang/site-www/src/_guides/libraries/library-tour.md

 #### Chaining multiple asynchronous methods

 The `then()` method returns a Future, providing a useful way to run multiple asynchronous functions in a certain order.
-If the callback registered with `then()` returns a Future, `then()` returns an equivalent Future.
+If the callback registered with `then()` returns a Future, `then()` returns a Future that will complete with the same result as the Future returned from the callback.
 If the callback returns a value of any other type, `then()` creates a new Future that completes with the value.

 <?code-excerpt "misc/lib/library_tour/async/future.dart (then-chain)"?>